 Ex-F1 Jenson Button has also been confirmed as a team owner and driver.
-Lewis Hamilton will also field an Extreme E team, although the F1 champ won't actually get behind the wheel.
+Hamilton will also field an Extreme E team, although the F1 star won't actually get behind the wheel this year.
 Instead, his X44 car will be piloted by rally stars Sebastien Loeb and Cristina Gutiérrez.

-Each of the teams will feature a male and a female driver.
-Confirmed 2021 Extreme E drivers include rally legend Carlos Sainz Sr and W Series Champion Jamie Chadwick.
 There will be no spectators due to remoteness of the locations.
 Instead, the five X Prix will be streamed online, with filming carried out by 4K drone cameras.
+The second Extreme E race takes place this weekend.
+Here's how to get an Extreme E live stream of the Senegal Ocean X Prix for free...

 - F1 fan?
 Here's how to find a free F1 live stream in 2021